fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 # Building Chainblocks

-!!! note
+This guide explains how to build [Chainblocks](https://github.com/fragcolor-xyz/chainblocks) from the sources, for Windows.

+??? note "For Mac/Linux Users"
+    The software requirements and terminal commands for Mac/Linux machines are the same as given for Windows.
+Most of these packages are pre-installed on these machines, but if required can be easily installed/updated on via `brew [install/upgrade] <package-name>` on Mac, `sudo apt-get [install/update] <package-name>` on Linux.

 Before you start, ensure you've [set up your development environment](../getting-started/#development-environment).

-This guide will outline the process to build [Chainblocks](https://github.com/fragcolor-xyz/chainblocks) from the sources.

-## Windows

-### Requirements
+## Requirements

 !!! note
     We use GCC and Clang a lot; MSVC might work, but it's uncharted territory.